ISRRT Research Fund

 The research results will either be published in relevant academic journals or be presented at conferences, preferably in ISRRT conferences.

 An extension of the project up to a maximum of 12 months beyond the original ending date with no funding implication may be requested.
 A request for an extension along with a progress report must be made in writing to the chair of the Research Funding Committee.
-The request must state the reason(s) for the extension, length of the extension requested, and an explanation of how the reason(s) for the delay has been rectified.
+The request must state the reason(s) for the extension, the length of the extension requested, and an explanation of how the reason(s) for the delay has been rectified.
 Other requests for changes to the terms of an award should be addressed to the chair of the Research Funding Committee.

 ISRRT must be acknowledged as the funding source in any conference presentation or publications in relation to the research project funded.